whitneyharper/Onramp-iOS-take-home-project/README.md

 - Favorite.swift

   A struct that represents a favorite quote that a user has saved.
-It has the following properties:
+It has the following:
     - `quote`: A string containing the text of the quote.
     - `author`: A string containing the name of the author of the quote.